lesnikow/visual-similarity/Results/README.md

-Results from each individual pipeline can be found at:
+and results from each individual pipeline can be found at:

 adamlesnikowski.com/deepFeats16AllResults.tar.gz